reclaim-the-stack/talos-manager/README.md

 # For this you'll want to enable the runtime-dyno-metadata lab feature which will provide us
 # with the HEROKU_APP_DEFAULT_DOMAIN_NAME environment variable.
 heroku labs:enable runtime-dyno-metadata
+# Before setting the HOST variable you need to check if the HEROKU_APP_DEFAULT_DOMAIN_NAME has been set
+heroku config:get HEROKU_APP_DEFAULT_DOMAIN_NAME # This should return a value
 heroku config:set HOST=$(heroku config:get HEROKU_APP_DEFAULT_DOMAIN_NAME)

 # Assumes you created the SSH key for bootstrapping according to the instructions above